GT Advanced Tech modifies bankruptcy deal with Apple

 Michael Stamer, an Akin Gump Strauss Hauer Feld attorney who represents investors who hold $230 million of GT notes, said the new terms improved the original settlement by at least $50 million, prompting his group to withdraw its objection.

 Neil Augustine, a Rothschild Inc financial expert who advised GT's board, testified that the case against Apple offered the potential for a big win, but it might cost $15 million to bring.
-The company only budgeted $6 million of its $95 million in cash for litigation expenses.
+The company only has $6 million in cash.

 "If we lost, it would be game over for the company," Augustine said.
 "We concluded we should do the settlement."